Fillongley: Church

 The parish church of St Mary and All Saints dates from the 12th century but the tower was a later addition.
 Inside are examples of 14th-century stained glass.

 Among the graves is that of Isaac Pearson, the uncle of the Victorian novelist George Eliot, who lived in Arbury nearby.
+The church graveyard is also reported to have a ghost, a lady wearing a long dress who appears on misty nights.